sdiehl/zero-to-qed/docs/src/19_artificial_intelligence.md

 This is where it gets interesting, at least if you find the intersection of mechanism design, game theory, and formal methods interesting, which you should, because it is genuinely one of the most exciting open problems in theoretical computer science and also immediately practical.
 Markets are mathematical objects.
 [Combinatorial auctions](https://www.onechronos.com/documentation/expressive/), where bidders express preferences over bundles rather than individual items, turn resource allocation into constraint satisfaction problems.
 (Shameless plug: [OneChronos](https://www.onechronos.com/) builds these for financial markets, and if you are the kind of person who reads articles like this for fun, [we should talk](https://www.onechronos.com/careers/).)
 The winner determination problem reduces to [weighted set packing](https://en.wikipedia.org/wiki/Set_packing): find the best non-overlapping selection from exponentially many candidates.
 NP-hard in general, but tractable instances exist, and the boundary between hard and easy is where the interesting mathematics lives.
 Proving properties about these systems, that they are incentive-compatible, that they converge, that they allocate efficiently under stated assumptions, is exactly the kind of problem where formal verification shines.
 Every improvement in market mechanism design, every formally verified property of an auction protocol, translates into real systems allocating real resources.
 Better reasoning about markets means systems that allocate capital more efficiently, and efficient allocation is the difference between prosperity and stagnation.

 The functional programming shops of Wall Street, the quant firms in London and Hong Kong, the AI labs in China, all contribute to this ecosystem.
 DeepSeek's open-source theorem provers emerged from it.
 The competition is global but the infrastructure is shared.
 A trading firm in New York open-sources a proof automation library; researchers in Beijing build on it.
 An AI lab in Hangzhou releases trained models; mathematicians in Paris use them.
 Private incentive aligns with public good.
 The tools developed for trading algorithms can verify medical devices.
 The techniques refined for financial models can prove properties of cryptographic protocols.
+And as AI infrastructure itself becomes tradeable, as markets emerge for GPU compute, data center capacity, and model inference, the same auction theory applies.
+The resources that train the models are allocated by the mechanisms the models might one day verify.

 There is a future taking shape.
 AI agents will increasingly act in markets: trading, lending, allocating, optimizing.
 This is already happening.
 The question is not whether but how.
 An AI agent can be constrained by rules, but only if those rules are precise enough to check.
 Natural language policies are suggestions.
 Formally verified constraints are guarantees.
 Imagine market infrastructure where agents must prove, before executing, that their actions satisfy regulatory constraints, risk limits, fairness properties.
 Not "we reviewed the code" but "the system verified the proof."
 The agent that cannot demonstrate compliance cannot act.
 Formal constraints are not a limitation on AI autonomy.
 They are the condition that makes AI autonomy safe.